 - Let’s remember the most important point–polio vaccines have saved and will save many many lives.
 And we have irrefutable evidence for it.

-The problem with the lying liars who lie in the antivaccination cult is that if you just looked at the headlines for those articles, you’re probably terribly concerned that giving the polio vaccine to your children puts them at risk of cancers.
+The problem with these alternative facts from the antivaccination cult is that if you just looked at the headlines for those articles, you’re probably terribly concerned that giving the polio vaccine to your children puts them at risk of cancers.

 Or that somehow worse information about vaccines is being suppressed by the CDC, FDA, and Illuminati.
-But the problem is that the CDC and FDA have been transparent about this story for 50 years, and have invested substantial sums of money into researching it.
+But the facts are that the CDC and FDA have been transparent about this story for 50 years, and have invested substantial sums of money into researching it.
 And there’s nearly nothing there.

 When raising children, we’re all terribly concerned about how to protect them.
 I’m sure that most parents would be happiest if we could cover our children in bubble wrap with a satellite tracker and air purifier installed.
 As a father of three daughters, I also wish I could hire Navy SEALS to protect them 24 hours a day.